The Hero Door

 The journey was dangerous.
 It was scary.
 We had to risk the well-being of everyone in our family.
 Yet, our courage never flagged.
 God was always there to give us hope and reassurance.

-It has been thirteen years since I stepped through that door.
+It has been twenty years since I stepped through that door.
 Not a single one of my computer programs remains in use, but I trust that eighty years from now, my readers will still bear the impact my stories made, and eight hundred years from now, souls in heaven will testify to how the stories helped them find salvation in Christ.
 That is lasting impact.

 I will never regret going through the hero door.
 It appears to be foreboding, but not nearly as foreboding as the prospect of living a life that matters little more than bringing money home.
 I wanted to bring souls home, and for that opportunity I was willing to take a risk.

 Categories: Thoughts from the Heart

 Thank you for going through the hero door, I don’t know where my life would be if you hadn’t.
 The impact that your stories had on me and continue to have on me will last a life time, and they have helped me to do far more to be able to help further the kingdom of God.

 My personal catch phrase is “Adventure awaits!” and I don’t think I would have such a strong sense of adventure were it not for your books.
 I read like it’s going out of style, and many of the stories I have read are wonderful, action packed journeys to the ends of the earth.
 But it wasn’t until I found your books that I realized that the best adventures are had in the presence of our beautiful, wild, Heavenly Father.
 I too thank you for choosing the hero door.
 Having the courage to step out into the unknown and follow where the Master led you has ignited a spark in me, as I’m certain it has for hundreds of others as well.
 Well done.